chongdashu/face-follow-mouse-cursor/TROUBLESHOOTING.md

 1. Check if Three.js scene initialized (look for errors)
 2. Open debug panel (click "Show Debug" button)
-3. Check if yaw/pitch values are changing
+3. Check if yaw/pitch values are changing (if debug shows yaw/pitch changing, issue is elsewhere)
-4. Try adjusting intensity slider
+4. Try adjusting yaw/pitch range sliders to increase sensitivity
+5. If yaw/pitch values in debug panel are stuck at 0:
+   - Scene may exist but cursor input listeners didn't attach
+   - Hard refresh: `Ctrl+Shift+R` (Windows/Linux) or `Cmd+Shift+R` (macOS)
+   - Ensure cursor input effect depends on `sceneReady` to rebind after scene init

+**Root Cause (Fixed):**
+- Cursor input listeners were attaching before scene was ready, so they never bound to the canvas
+- Solution: Input effect now waits for `sceneReady` and rebinds when the scene initializes

 ### "App is very slow"